buddy-compiler/buddy-compiler.github.io/Pages/OpenProjects.md

 # Open Projects

-These open projects are specifically prepared for [Google Summer of Code (GSoC) 2024](https://summerofcode.withgoogle.com/) application.
 We are excited to invite passionate individuals to join us.
 If you are interested in making meaningful open-source contributions and gaining invaluable experience, contact us to become part of our team in this journey.